-This post is sort of on the heels of Rick Gosselin's article predicting at Cowboys Stadium in "North Texas."
-The primary reason Gosselin picks the Colts to do what no team has done in sixteen years (return to a Super Bowl after losing one) is their depth: v. in Super Bowl 45
+This post is sort of on the heels of Rick Gosselin's article predicting Colts v.
+Cowboys in Super Bowl 45 at Cowboys Stadium in "North Texas."
+The primary reason Gosselin picks the Colts to do what no team has done in sixteen years (return to a Super Bowl after losing one) is their depth:

 The Colts were the NFL's best team last season with a 14-2 record.
 Manning was the league's best player, capturing the MVP award a record fourth time.

 The Colts reached the Super Bowl despite the absence of Pro Bowl safety Bob Sanders for 17 of the team's 19 games because of a torn biceps muscle.
 Indianapolis also played 18 games without starting wide receiver Anthony Gonzalez, and starting cornerbacks Marlin Jackson and Kelvin Hayden combined to suit up for only 16 of a possible 38 games.

 We've written a lot of stories this off-season about the status of certain player, like Gonzo, Bob, Donald Brown, etc. It's interesting that, in many cases, our discussions about these players have been so heated, so charged with fan passion, you'd think that we were talking about a team that was searching for a key starter at a position of need.

 Instead, the players we've been chatting about are, essentially, reserves.

 This speaks to how potentially deep this Colts squad is at several key positions.
 While up-and-coming clubs like the Kansas City Chiefs are still searching for a go-to receiver, a running back, consistent quarterback play, a pass rush, and better interior defensive tackle play, the things we are talking about are fourth wide receiver, fourth corner, kick returner, and punt returner.